ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 - `autodiscovery`: Fetches mail server settings for a given email address.
 - `html-cleaner`: Sanitizes HTML input via the `library/html-cleaner` module.
 - `resource-mover`: Move string resources from one module to another.
 - `translation`: Track translation completion progress and supported languages.
+The translation is handled by [Weblate](https://weblate.org/en/).

 ### UI Utils
 This module provides customized versions of specific AndroidX components to support Thunderbirds specific requirements.